Azure-Samples/ms-identity-dotnetcore-ca-auth-context-app/README.md

 ```

-### Using Cookies
+### Using Session State

 When a ChallengeUser method is called, the redirect URL is pointing to GET method by default.
 When the challenge happen during Create POST, for example, user will have a bad experience after being redirected to Create GET.
-One of the ways to smoothen user experience is to use browser cookies to store fields information.
+One of the ways to smoothen user experience is to use session state to store fields information.
-Take a look into the example of using cookies.
+Take a look into the example of using session state.

 ```csharp
     // GET: TodoList/Create